Hilton San Francisco Financial District

 The Hilton San Francisco Financial District (originally the Holiday Inn Financial District but often referred to as the Holiday Inn Chinatown) is a skyscraper hotel located east across Kearny Street from Portsmouth Square on the border between the Financial District and Chinatown neighborhoods of San Francisco, California.
-The site was formerly occupied by the San Francisco Hall of Justice, which served as the headquarters of the San Francisco Police Department, until it was moved to 850 Bryant in 1961.
-The Chinese Cultural Center leases approximately 20000 ft2 within the building for rotating exhibitions at a nominal cost due to lobbying from the local Chinese-American community.
+It opened in 1971 on the site formerly occupied by the San Francisco Hall of Justice, which had served as the headquarters of the San Francisco Police Department until 1961.
+The Chinese Culture Center leases approximately 20000 ft2 within the building for rotating exhibitions at a nominal cost due to lobbying from the local Chinese-American community.